User Guide: OONI Probe Mobile App

 You will now see the 30 categories of websites that OONI Probe tests by default.
 All of these categories are enabled.

 Step 5.
-Disable the website categories that you do not want to test.
+Enable the website categories that you want to test.

-In the above example, we have disabled 5 categories (“LGBTQI”, “Political Criticism”, “Pornography”, “Provocative Attire”, “Religion”).
+In the above example, we have enabled 4 categories (“LGBTQI”, “Political Criticism”, “News Media”, “Human Rights”).

 You can revisit this setting anytime to enable or disable the website categories of your choice.